sapegin/sapegin.me/src/content/blog/view-source-2016.md

 - Mobile apps are finally dying: learn how to build progressive web apps.
 - Learn CSS Grid today: you’ll need it tomorrow.
 - Learn how your framework works: you might not need it.
-- Vendor prefixes → pre-release browser channels to test new features.
+- Vendor prefixes → prerelease browser channels to test new features.
 - People finally understood that we’re here not to write code but to help our users.
 - New words: Downasaur (dinosaur in Chrome when you’re offline), [Lie-Fi](http://www.urbandictionary.com/define.php?term=lie-fi&defid=8688575).